vercel/now-serve/README.md

 3. Link it to the global module directory: `npm link`
 4. Transpile the source code and watch for changes: `gulp`

 Yeeha!
-Now can use the ´ns` command everywhere.
+Now can use the `ns` command everywhere.